shabiel/M-Web-Server/INSTALL.md

 While installation is intended to be mostly automatic, you need to download the boostrap routine that will automate all of this first.

+In addition the bootstrap routine will ask you a couple of questions for which it has default answers.
+The questions are:

+	Enter Directory: <default guess based on your configuration>// Enter a port number between 1024 and 65535: 9080//

+The directory will contain your web pages, stylesheets, javascript, and other web resources.
+The port (defaulting to 9080) is the port number on which to start listening.
+Once you are done, you can visit http://localhost:port/ to see the home page.

 ## Installation for GT.M
 Use cURL to download the bootstrap routine.